 How to Dry Brush Furniture

 Do you want to find out how to add texture and dimension to your piece, or give your furniture a worn, beachy look?
-Read this tutorial all about the dry brushing technique!
+Come see this brand new tutorial all about the dry brushing technique!

 In this tutorial company co-founder, Rosanne will show you her tips on how to get the best results out of the dry brushing technique on a cute little side table.